wendellpiez/XSLTug/readme.md

 ### Environment

 Edit the scripts to replace the developer's paths with your own.
+Ensure the scripts in the distribution (`.sh` or `.bat` as appropriate) have permissions to run (`chmod 755 tug.sh` or equivalent).

+(TBD)

 ### Command syntax

-`./tug.sh` or just (if aliased) `tug`
+In bash, `./tug.sh` or just (if aliased) `tug`

+An analogous Windows command (`tug.bat`) is also under development.

+The following examples assume an alias.
+Expand `tug` to `./tug.sh` as needed.

-`tug -help` gives basic help, including the configured command tree `tug test` invoked a simple pipeline to test whether pipelining transformations works properly
+`tug help` gives basic help, including the configured command tree, including other commands it is set up to recognize (including...)

+`tug test` invokes a simple pipeline to test whether pipelining transformations works properly

+`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.

+`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.
+(So for example you might type `tug mockup makemyfile file.html from file.xml` to see what a configuration for that particular tree will look like.

+`tug mockup x y z` writes a command tree suitable for inclusion in a configuration - use this to get started on making your own syntax.
+(So for example you might type `tug mockup makemyfile file.html from file.xml` to see

+`tug inspect {file.xml}` reports information about an XML file resource

+### Extending

+Extending XSLTug is meant to be easy: build a command tree representing the syntax to be supported, in which the expected operations are described and binding points are provided for any properties to be declared dynamically (such as file names and parameter values).
+(Currently the configuration is kept in the main XSLT but it could be moved out of line.)

+Given such a configuration, the XSLTug transformation can match the commands a user gives at runtime to corresponding instructions in back.

+However, this feature set is also under development.
+To build your own configuration you will need expert assistance, until some non-obvious constraints, features and limitations are documented.
+Please ask the proprietor for guidance.